 Unfortunately, most Americans suffer from some form of chronic illness.
 Per the Centers for Disease Control and Prevention (CDC), 6 out of 10 Americans have at least one chronic condition.
 And on top of that, 4 out of 10 American adults suffer from two or more chronic conditions.

 So what exactly is a chronic condition?
 Furthermore, does Medicare cover these conditions?
 Today we’ll dive into how Medicare offers comprehensive coverage for chronic care management.
-We’ll look at eligibility factors, how much you can expect to pay out-of-pocket, and much more.
+We’ll examine eligibility factors, how much you can expect to pay out-of-pocket, and much more.

 What Is A Chronic Condition?

 Chronic health conditions are health conditions that occur for at least a year.
 These conditions generally have some effect on your daily life.
-The Centers for Medicare and Medicaid Services (CMS) is crucial in providing optimum health care for individuals suffering from chronic conditions.
+The Centers for Medicare and Medicaid Services (CMS) provides optimum health care for chronic patients.
 The Centers for Medicare & Medicaid Services has formed the Chronic Care Management (CCM) program to help provide top-notch care for Medicare beneficiaries.

 Chronic Care Management is instrumental in relieving symptoms, monitoring your health, and getting you into recovery.
-Chronic conditions come in variations of health issues, and they are far more common than you may think.
+Chronic conditions come in variations of health issues, which are far more common than you may think.
 You may live with at least one of these conditions, if not more.